 - Structure your URLs hierarchically for better navigation.

-A clear and optimized URL improves user experience and makes your content more discoverable to search engines.
+A clear and optimized URL enhances user experience and increases the discoverability of your content to search engines.

 4. Header Tags